On the Uniform Computational Content of Computability Theory: Introduction

-In fact, one can also interpret all these properties as existence theorems of corresponding objects.
-For instance, Martin-L\"of randomness $\MLR$ can be seen as the existence of a Martin-L\"of random point $q$ relative to some given $p$, so $\MLR(p)$ is the set of all Martin-L\"of randoms relative to $p$.
+In fact, one can also interpret all these properties as existence theorems for corresponding objects.
+For instance, $\MLR$ can be seen as the existence of a Martin-L\"of random point $q$ relative to some given $p$, so $\MLR(p)$ is the set of all Martin-L\"of randoms relative to $p$.
 In this sense we consider fully relativized versions of these properties in the Weihrauch lattice.